tinalexander/tinalexander.github.io/notes/2024/07-july.md

 >
 > 2 children meeting case definition, 2 children with mild exposures not meeting case definition.

+...

+> _For the children meeting case definition, do you know how they were classified and if they were hospitalized?_
+>
+> Yes, those cases were identified as major and admitted.

 # July 9, 2024

 ## Pennsylvania spokesperson on Diamond Shruumz investigation